jonesdwill/Black-Hole-Sim/README.md

 # BasicBlackHoleSim

-A project to learn Julia and some basic GR theory, to simulate and render black hole properties.
+A project to learn Julia and some basic GR theory.
+Simulates and renders black hole properties.

 ## Features
 ### Physics Module